joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 # Jitter RNG SP800-90B Entropy Analysis Tool

 This archive contains the SP800-90B analysis tool to be used for the Jitter RNG.
 The tool set consists of the following individual tools:

-- `recording_userspace`: This tools is used to gather the raw entropy of the user space Jitter RNG implementation.
+- `recording_userspace`: This tool is used to gather the raw entropy of the user space Jitter RNG implementation.

 See the README files in the different sub directories.